TNO/ChaProEV/README.md

 - **files:** File-related parameters (folders, output type choices, etc.)
 - **colors:** Color-related parameters(defining new ones, as well as color bars)
 - **time:** Time-related parameters and constants needed in formulas
+- **run:** Parameters related to the run, such as timing, and elements such as locations, vehicles, legs, trips, etc.
 - **weather:** Parameters related to the weather, such as elements to define what we want to download from various sources, where we store weather data, how we process it,